Semester Abroad Financial Information

 Insurance

 You are required to maintain health insurance coverage that is valid in your home country for the duration of the time that you are abroad at your own expense.
-If your health insurance is the Penn Student Insurance Plan (PSIP), you will not be charged the clinical fee during the semester you are abroad.
+If your health insurance is the Penn Student Insurance Plan (PSIP), you will not be charged the clinical fee during the term you are abroad.

 By studying on a Penn-approved program, you are covered by Penn’s International SOS (ISOS) membership at no additional cost to you.
 Penn’s ISOS membership includes travel medical insurance and evacuation assistance for the duration of your time abroad.

 In many countries, regardless of your home country’s health insurance and travel medical insurance, you must also purchase national or institutional health insurance.
-The budget sheet for your program will indicate if you should expect additional insurance expenses specific to your abroad program.
+The cost sheet for your program will indicate if you should expect additional insurance expenses specific to your abroad program.

 Program Commitment